-The practice is owned by a company and as a condition of registration must have a person registered with the CQC as the registered manager.
+The practice is owned by a partnership and as a condition of registration must have a person registered with the CQC as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Kirkgate Dental Care is the practice manager.
+The registered manager at Broadwalk Dental Practice is the senior partner.

-During the inspection we spoke with dentists, dental nurses, the lead receptionist, and the practice manager.
+During the inspection we spoke with dentists, dental nurses, and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.